 The CHC Breakfast

 Dyslexia and ADHD present some of the greatest challenges for our children and teens — and also provide unique gifts beyond our imagination.
 What would happen if we would recognize everyone’s strengths and embrace neurodiversity as a culture?
+Join us at The CHC Breakfast.

 Dr. Vivien Keil